DeckOfPandas/sandbox/nhshd20-email-2-draft.md

 ### Hello {{ first_name }},

 We hope you are just as excited as we are for NHS Hack Day #20 in London next weekend!
-There is just one week to go, so we're writing to give the information you need before kickoff.
+Now there's just one week to go, we're writing to give you some information before kickoff.

-If you have any questions, about the weekend, don’t hesitate to ask us at hello@nhshackday.com, on the NHSHD Slack, or on twitter or facebook.
+If you have any questions about the weekend, don’t hesitate to ask us at hello@nhshackday.com, on the NHSHD Slack, or on twitter or facebook.
 Details are below.

-##In this email
+## In this email
-* If you only read one bit of this email, make it this bit
+* **If you only read one bit of this email, make it this bit**
 * Schedule
 * Socials
 * Code of Conduct
-* Pitching explained
+* Pitches and pitching explained
-* What to Bring
+* What to bring with you
 * Sponsors
 * Talk to us